Mr. Pickles

-Mr. Pickles is an American adult animated horror comedy slasher television series created by Will Carsola and Dave Stewart for Cartoon Network's nighttime programming block Adult Swim.
-The series revolves around the Goodman family, especially their 6-year-old son named Tommy and the family's border collie dog, the satanic Mr. Pickles.
+Mr. Pickles is an American adult animated slasher sitcom created by Will Carsola and Dave Stewart for Cartoon Network's nighttime programming block Adult Swim.
+The series revolves around the Goodman family, especially their 6-year-old son named Tommy and the family's Border Collie dog, the satanic Mr. Pickles.
 The series aired from September 21, 2014, to November 18, 2019.

 The first episode of season 4 was a surprise series finale, replacing the show with a new spin-off/sequel series titled Momma Named Me Sheriff.

 Plot

-In the small, old-fashioned community of Old Town, the Goodman family and their innocent and dimwitted 6-year-old son Tommy have a satanic border collie dog named Mr. Pickles.
+In the small, old-fashioned community of Old Town, the Goodman family and their innocent and dimwitted 6-year-old son Tommy have a satanic Border Collie dog named Mr. Pickles.
 The two spend their days romping around Old Town, while unknown to Tommy, the family or anyone except for Tommy's grandfather, Mr. Pickles secretly slips away to kill and mutilate his countless victims.
 Mr. Pickles will often reassemble and resurrect his victims which then reside in his underground lair and do his bidding.
 Despite his malevolent nature, he genuinely cares for Tommy, harming those that threaten him, get in his way or annoy him.
 Mr. Pickles brings some order to Old Town, which is otherwise riddled with crime in the face of the dimwitted sheriff.